Award-Winning Honky Tonk Artist Justin Trevino

-More than three decades after he picked up a guitar for the first time at age seven, Justin Trevino continues to live up to his name - not only his reputation for musical excellence, but also his first name, chosen by his father.
+More than four decades after Justin Trevino picked up a guitar for the first time at age seven, Justin Trevino continues to live up to his name - not only his reputation for musical excellence, but also his first name, chosen by his father.
 Trevino's dad, Joaquin, was a hardcore country music fan.
 He named his son after his favorite songwriter and singer, Justin Tubb.

 "My earliest memory of being in the beer joints is probably five years old.
 I think I was going into them before that."
 Trevino, blind since birth, says no one really worried about such a young boy being in a bar.
 "In my case, it probably had as much to do with not being able to see.
 When I was in those places, I was with my dad at all times.
 I wasn't up running around.
 I was the kind to stay put, drink my soda water and talk to whoever wanted to talk - especially if they wanted to talk about country music.
 The old-timers, they were kind of amazed that a kid was that interested in old country music."
 Justin could hardly be otherwise.
 He was steeped in the music at home, too.